 5.1 The pipe

-Before we dig into data wrangling, let’s first introduce the pipe operator (
+Before we introduce the five main verbs, we first introduce the pipe operator (

 %>%).
 Just as the

 + sign was used to add layers to a plot created using

 ggplot(), the pipe operator allows us to chain together